 I spent a while circling the spomendom, searching for an entrance; it was locked up tight, although somehow a bird had found its way into the building.
 I spotted it through the thick glass near the structure’s apex, fluttering wildly and throwing itself against the window, again and again, in a futile effort to escape.

-There were several abandoned buildings nearby – an old hotel and the remnants of a museum, both of them riddled with bullet holes.
+There were several abandoned buildings near the monument – an old hotel and the remnants of a museum, both of them riddled with bullet holes.
 This place had formed a whole memorial resort at one point, it seemed, built to commemorate one war only to be caught in the crossfire of another.
 Only the Tjentište Spomendom had survived intact, an impenetrable concrete fortress in the shadow of those wings atop the hill.

 Another spomendom – titled the ‘Museum of Genocide’ – stands in the Šumarice Memorial Park in Kragujevac, Serbia; it commemorates the place where some 3,000 men and boys from the town were executed by German forces in October 1941.
 There was another one in Kolašin, Montenegro – the ‘Memorial and Cultural Centre’ – and we explored the place inside and out, though exactly what it was built to remember I never quite discovered.
 The town of Kolašin played a significant role in the national liberation struggle, but this so-called memorial centre made no obvious reference to the past; rather serving now as administrative offices focussed solely on facilitating the present.